OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/23 February 2002.md

 - These were triggered by "frequency envelope thinning" due to environmental repetition patterns.
 - Attempting to generate such states for experience's sake is a trait of **STS**.
 - Rare experiences of higher awareness were emphasized.
-- Fear of the dark in a person was linked to her own perpetuation of the issue.
 - "Sound and fury signifying nothing" referenced in psychological context.

 ---